EmptyConsole/Online-Game-Test/README.md

 # Multiplayer Platformer

-A real-time multiplayer platformer game built with Next.js and Firebase where players can join rooms and jump around on platforms together.
+A real-time multiplayer 2D platformer game built with Next.js and Firebase where players can explore and jump across platforms together in a large scrolling world.

 ## Features

 - Real-time multiplayer synchronization using Firebase Firestore
 - Create and join game rooms with unique room codes
-- Classic platformer physics with gravity and jumping
+- 2D platformer gameplay with gravity and jumping
+- Large scrolling map (2400x1200) with camera following
+- Position interpolation for smooth multiplayer movement
+- Multiple platforms at different heights to explore
-- Keyboard controls (Arrow Keys or WASD)
+- Keyboard controls (Arrow Keys/WASD to move, Space to jump)
-- See all players move around in real-time
 - Each player gets a unique emoji and color
-- Smooth local player movement with network synchronization
+- Players flip direction when moving left/right
+- Debug mode showing player positions and IDs

 ## Setup Instructions